Joel D'Silva

 Homes shaped the product, not benchmarks alone

+Interviews and home visits revealed how devices are shared, checked, and controlled in real environments.
+The product had to respect the way families already moved between rooms, appliances, and routines.
 This research protected the app from becoming a generic smart-home dashboard.
 The strongest patterns came from everyday behavior: quick checks, repeated controls, household context, and the need for clear device status.

 Experiment-led validation